-CREATING A BUSINESS FRIENDLY-ENVIRONMENT
+CREATING A POSITIVE BUSINESS ENVIRONMENT

-Creating a positive business environment for both new and existing primary employers and retailers is essential to the economic success of any community.
+Creating a positive business environment for both existing and new primary employers and retailers is essential to the economic success of any community.

-Castle Rock Economic Partnership (CREP- Chamber, EDC, Town and Downtown Alliance) - CREP works to ensure communication, accountability and performance to achieve its established goals, priorities and strategies.
+Castle Rock Economic Partnership (CREP- Chamber, EDC, Town and Downtown Alliance) - CREP works to ensure communication and accountability to achieve its established goals, priorities and strategies.
 CREP will make coordinated recommendations to its respective governing boards on economic development goals, priorities, strategies, action plans, resource allocations and contracts for service.
-Within its scope of expertise, CREP will guide economic development policy and foster honest and open communication between the public and private sector and amongst the partner organizations.
+Within its scope of expertise, CREP will guide economic development policy and foster honest and open communication between the public and private sector among the partner organizations.

-Leadership - Influencing the Town of Castle Rock's economic health in a positive manner is a significant role for our economic development partnership.
-Building trust and cooperation between the Town and the business/development community is one of Castle Rock EDC's primary functions.
-Castle Rock EDC will continue to work with Town Council and staff to promote positive dialog between land owners, developers and brokers on essential development issues and work in partnership with Town Development Services to pursue favorable economic outcomes for the community.
+Leadership - Influencing the Town of Castle Rock's economic health in a positive manner is a significant role of our economic development partnership.
+Building trust and cooperation between the Town and the business and development community is one of Castle Rock EDC's primary functions.
+Castle Rock EDC will continue to work with Town Council and staff to promote positive dialog between primary employers, land owners, developers and brokers on essential development issues and work in partnership with Town Development Services to pursue favorable economic outcomes for the community.
 Castle Rock EDC will stay engaged in Town regulatory issues and keep members apprised of pertinent changes.